MinDav0/Vision2Code_Pointer_1.0/AEO_MASTER_CONTEXT.md

 6. Be aware of known issues and workarounds

 ## PROJECT STATE
-Production-ready system with comprehensive documentation. **FRONTEND ARCHITECTURE NEEDS RESTRUCTURING** to follow template-react-ts standard.
+Production-ready system with comprehensive documentation. **FRONTEND ARCHITECTURE RESTRUCTURED ✅** to follow template-react-ts standard.
 All major features implemented and tested.
 Ready for real-world deployment and advanced feature development.